PsychedPhalanx/LSOAs-England-and-Wales/README.md

 ## 3. **Introduction**

 ### **What Are LSOAs?**
 Lower layer Super Output Areas (LSOAs) are small geographical units within England and Wales, created following the Census 2001.
+There are a total of 33,755 LSOAs in England and 1,917 in Wales, giving 35,672 in total.
 ### **Understanding Deprivation**

 ### **Ethnicities of England and Wales**